Vaishnvi/Movie-Ratings-Analyser/Forms/readme.md

-Forms/UI of the pages in the project.
+Forms/ QT UI files in the project.